bitmovin/bitmovin-player-ios-samples/README.md

 This repository contains sample apps which are using the Bitmovin Player iOS SDK.
 The following sample apps are included at the moment:

 +   **BasicPlayback:** Shows how the Bitmovin Player can be setup for basic playback of HLS or progressive streams.
++   **BasicPlaybackTV:** Shows how the Bitmovin Player can be setup for basic playback of HLS or progressive streams in a tvOS application.
 +   **BasicDRMPlayback:** Shows how the Bitmovin Player can be setup and configured for playback of FairPlay Streaming protected content.
 +   **BasicCasting** Shows how the ChromeCast support of the Bitmovin Player can be setup and configured.
 +   **BasicMetadataHandling** Shows how the Bitmovin Player can be setup and configured for playback of content which contains metadata.